near/docs/docs/api/rpc/contracts.md

 </p>
 </details>

+> **Heads up**
+>
+> There is a limitation on default RPC nodes.
+You won't be able to get the contract state if it is too big.
+The default limit of for contract state is 50kb of state size.
+You're able to change the limits if you [run your own RPC node](/docs/develop/node/validator/compile-and-run-a-node) with adjusted `trie_viewer_state_size_limit` value in `config.json`

 #### What could go wrong?

 When API request fails, RPC server returns a structured error response with a limited number of well-defined error variants, so client code can exhaustively handle all the possible error cases.
 Our JSON-RPC errors follow [verror](https://github.com/joyent/node-verror) convention for structuring the error response: